Glenhaven

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Glenhaven has 85 active public transport stops, all of which are bus stops.
 These stops are served by 63 different routes that together facilitate 813 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically located just 164 meters from the nearest stop.
+The accessibility of these stops is rated as excellent, with residents typically located 164 meters from the nearest stop.
+Glenhaven is predominantly residential, and most commuters travel outward by car, which remains the primary mode of transport at 92%.
+On average, there are 1.8 vehicles per dwelling, exceeding the regional average.
+According to the 2021 Census, a high proportion (52%) of residents work from home, which may be attributed to COVID-19 conditions.

 Frequently Asked Questions - Transport